Protest Over Which Video Game, Counterintuitively, Led To More Violent Games?

 Answer: Mortal Kombat

-Mortal Kombat was the inaugural release in the long running Mortal Kombat fighting game series and is both infamous and iconic thanks to its influence both on the industry and on the greater culture around it.
+Mortal Kombat was the inaugural release in the long-running Mortal Kombat fighting game series and is both infamous and iconic thanks to its influence on the industry and on the greater culture around it.

-The game was released on Sega Genesis and the Super Nintendo Entertainment System (SNES) platforms but the sales on the Sega system outpaced the sales on the SNES by a margin of 4 to 1.
-Sega had made no effort to censor the the game and Nintendo maintained a strict policy of censoring and minimizing gore and objectionable content in their games.
+The game was released on the Sega Genesis and Super Nintendo Entertainment System (SNES) platforms, but the sales on the Sega system outpaced the sales on the SNES by a margin of 5 to 1.
+Sega had made no effort to censor the game and Nintendo maintained a strict policy of censoring and minimizing gore and objectionable content in their games.

-The protest over the violence in the game eventually reached public-outcry levels and there was a congressional hearing on video game violence in the winter of 1993.
+The protest over the violence in the game eventually reached public-outcry levels and there was a congressional hearing on video game violence from late 1992 to 1993.
 One of the outgrowths of this hearing was the development of the Entertainment Software Rating Board (ESRB).
 Whenever you see a rating tag on the corner of a video game box, you’re seeing the work of the ESRB.

 The great irony of the rating system is that it ultimately lead to more violent video games.
 Nintendo, one of the biggest names in gaming, decided that the advent of a rating system allowed parents to make effective decisions over the content their children were consuming and opted to relax their policies regarding censorship and violence in video games.
 As a result, more video games with the very violent and objectionable content that had inspired the congressional inquiry (and subsequent rating system) flooded the market.

-When Mortal Kombat II was released, the uncensored SNES version radically outsold the Sega Genesis version.
+When Mortal Kombat II was released, the uncensored SNES version easily held its own with the Sega Genesis version.